mbenoukaiss/automate/README.md

 # Automate
-Automate is an **asynchronous** rust library for interacting with the Discord API
+Automate is an asynchronous rust library for interacting with the Discord API

+**DISCLAIMER: This crate is at its very early stage and does not have most functionnalities a discord bot would need (no voice, and only channel manipulation operations).
+Please don't use this crate except for experimenting.
+The crate also only works in rust nightly.**

 # Getting started
 Automate is currently unstable and only works with Rust nightly.
 In order to add it to your project, add the following